sookinoby/mxnet-ccn-samples/README.md

 Although there are many deep learning frameworks, including TensorFlow, Keras, Torch, and Caffee, MXNet in particular is gaining popularity due to its scalability across multiple GPUs.
 In this notebook, we classify German traffic signs using convolution neural network, which employs MXNet.
 The neural network takes a colored traffic sign image as input, and tries to identify the meaning of the traffic sign.

-In order to work through this notebook, we expect you'll have a basic understanding of convolution operation, neural network, activation units, gradient decent, NumPy, and OpenCV.
+In order to work through this notebook, we expect you'll have a very basic understanding of convolution operation, neural network, activation units, gradient decent, NumPy, and OpenCV.
+The prerequistes are not manadatory, but having a basic understanding helps a lot in understanding this tutorial.

 By the end of the notebook, you will be able to:

 1. Prepare a dataset for training a neural network;
 2. Generate and augment data to balance the dataset; and